fastify/fastify-secure-session/README.md

 console.log(hexString) // Outputs: 4fe91796c30bd989d95b62dc46c7c3ba0b6aa2df2187400586a4121c54c53b85
 ```

-To use your hexadecimal string with this plugin you would need convert it back into a Buffer:
+To use your hexadecimal string with this plugin you would need to convert it back into a Buffer:

 ```js
 fastify.register(require('@fastify/secure-session'), {